Internship opportunities at the ESA European Astronaut Centre

 - PR events

 - Community management (fan mail, social media engagement)

 If you wish to apply for an internship with EAC Communications, please email your application stating 'Communications' in the subject line to firstname.lastname@example.org.
 Do not forget to attach all necessary documents as outlined under 'How to apply' above.

 We accept applications for internships with EAC Communications throughout the year and will review applications based on current project availability.
-If you have not heard from us within three months of sending your application, you have unfortunately not been successful.
+If you have not heard from us within three to six months of sending your application, you have unfortunately not been successful.